-Having the essentials set up and ready when you bring baby home from the hospital can save you (and your fella!) a lot of hassle running out to the store when you have a newborn at home.
-As a first-time mom to boy/girl twins, not only will I tell you what supplies you need, but I will also tell you what products I love and why.
-So here are the most important items you need for diapering your newborn baby.
+Having all your baby essentials set up and ready when you bring baby home from the hospital can save you (and your fella) a lot of hassle running out to the store when you have a newborn at home.
+As a first-time mom to boy/girl twins, not only will I tell you what items you need for diapering a newborn, but I will also tell you what products I love and why.

 2. Baby Wipes